The word “design” is right there in the word “redesign,” so I won’t fault anyone for thinking of magazine redesigns as primarily a visual endeavor.

-Passion is good, but pair it with strategy.
+Passion is good, but pair it with strategy as you take on the magazine redesign process.
 Look at what your audience is telling you they want through feedback or, preferably, analytics and audience research.
 Look at your competitors.
 Assess your mission, and apply it to your entire run of book.
 Then, if a front-of-book department or recurring feature no longer matches that mission or your current audience’s needs, be willing to change.

 Occasionally, those changes will affect the entire magazine.
-In a redesign earlier this year, MIT Technology Review decided to go all-in on themed issues, a move that required not only structural changes but also a new approach to editorial planning.
+In a redesign a few years back, MIT Technology Review decided to go all-in on themed issues, a move that required not only structural changes but also a new approach to editorial planning.

 “The ability to do a thorough job of communicating the societal and business impact of technology is going to be really important,” CEO and Publisher Elizabeth Bramson-Boudreau told Folio.
 “So a really wonderful way of doing that is to take a tough issue, like blockchain or artificial intelligence or the impact that tech is having on the economy, and treat it in a single issue from a whole bunch of different perspectives.”